Netflix-Skunkworks/stethoscope-app/README.md

 # DEPRECATED

 Thank you for your interest in Stethoscope!
 This iteration of Stethoscope has been deprecated and is being left up for posterity.
-Netflix's Information Security team still believes and is invested in the user-focused security approach embodied in this project.

-Internally, we pivoted away from this project in 2019 and developed a browser extension (typescript) and native helper application (golang) that improve the overall usability and effectiveness of endpoint security and device discovery.
-We are working to open source these new tools.
+We pivoted away from this project in 2019 and developed a browser extension and native helper application that improve the overall usability and effectiveness of endpoint security and device discovery.

-Thank you to all our internal and external contributors, we appreciate you!
+Thank you to all our internal and external contributors, we appreciate your work toward making security more usable!

 -----